patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/alerts-and-notifications/design.md

 |Critical |Red (#CC0000)     |fa-exclamation-circle | Use to indicate that a critical or blocking error has occurred
 |Success  |Green (#92D400)   |fa-check-circle | Use to indicate that a task or process has completed successfully

-2. **Alert title:** Include a short descriptive message.
-Long message text will wrap.
-Text color is coded to match alert type.
-3. **Close (optional):** Dismiss the alert.
-4. **Action (optional):** An action can be placed inside of an alert.
-Only a single action is supported.
-Note that the alert can include a close button or a single action, but not both.
-5. **Description (optional):** If a longer message is required, it can be included within the Description field.

 ### Modal message dialogs
 Modals can be used when you want to block other actions until the user dismisses the dialog or takes action.